xrdocs/virtual-routing/_blogs/2022-08-23-high-availability-with-xrv9000-on-aws-using-apphosting-sl-api.md

-## The Apphosting solution for XRv9000 AWS HA
+## Onbox Apphosting solution for XRv9000 AWS HA

 The solution described here can be extended in the future to cover the different use cases discussed above.
 However, for now we focus on the active-standby vRouters in the same Availability zone only.